 Chesterfield is a very ethnically-diverse town.
 The people who call Chesterfield home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Chesterfield residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Chesterfield include German, Irish, Italian, and Scottish.
+Important ancestries of people in Chesterfield include English, German, Irish, Italian, and Scottish.

 The most common language spoken in Chesterfield is English.
 Other important languages spoken here include Spanish and Italian.